-CASE PLAY 1...
+CASE PLAY 1 . . .
 During the first quarter of a game played in August or September, A35 is tackled in bounds and short of the line to gain at the B-15.
 The game clock shows 6:15 and running.
 The Umpire places the ball down, and Team A lines up for the next play, with the QB going under center.
 The game clock reaches 6:00 before the ball is snapped.
 RULING: Officials will stop the clock and take an official's timeout for heat and humidity.
 Following the timeout, the game clock will start on snap.

-CASE PLAY 2...
-During the first quarter of a game played in August or September, the game clock is stopped at 6:02 after an incomplete pass.
+CASE PLAY 2 . . .
+During the first guarter of a game played in August or September, the game clock is stopped at 6:02 after an incomplete pass.
 Team A snaps the ball and runs for a 20-yard gain to the B-25 for a first down.
 After the play, the game clock reads 5:54.
-RULING: Officials will stop the clock and take an official's timeout for heat and humidity.
-The game clock remains at 5:54 and will start on the snap.